True Legend: Production

-When Yuen Woo Ping was given the script by producer Bill Kong.
-Bill Kong reportedly recommended Vincent Zhao for the role of Beggar Su.
-Saying that Zhao has been doing television dramas in recent years and should act more in movies.
-Yuen Woo Ping after looking through some of Zhao's old works decided to choose him for the lead role.
-In order to prepare for the role Zhao had to lose up to nine kilograms' worth of weight as he explains "Beggar Su can't be too plump."
-Zhao also had to take up to 2 months' worth of break dancing classes due to the fact Yuen wanted to have a more rhythmic and modern form of the drunken fist.
-Yuen originally wanted actor Feng Xiaogang to play the role of Old Sage but due to schedule conflicts Feng had to turn the role down and was given the chance to direct his own scene in the movie where he appears as a Pickpocket in which he teaches Little Feng portrayed by young actor, Suen Hanwen to pickpocket.
-Despite this Yuen and the producers thought that the scene wasn't needed in the movie and thus the scene was deleted in the final cut of the film instead.
+When director Yuen Woo-ping was given the script by producer Bill Kong, the latter reportedly recommended Vincent Zhao for the lead role, saying that Zhao had been acting in many television series in recent years and should appear more in films.
+Yuen, after looking through some of Zhao's older films, chose him for the lead role.
+To prepare for his role, Zhao lost up to 9 kg as "Beggar Su can't be too plump."
+Zhao also had to take breakdancing classes for about two months as Yuen wanted a more rhythmic and modern form of drunken boxing.

+Yuen also initially wanted Feng Xiaogang to portray the Old Sage but Feng turned down the offer due to schedule conflicts.
+However, Feng had the chance to direct a scene in the film where he appeared as a pickpocket teaching Su Can's son to steal.
+Nevertheless, the scene never made it into the film's final cut as Yuen and the producers felt that it was unnecessary.

-True Legend began shooting in the mountain region in a suburb of Beijing on August 28, 2008 that was quite low-key.
-Filming wrapped up in late January, 2009.
-The set of the scene in which Su Can saves the Imperial Prince / General broke an all-time record for the largest set ever built inside a Chinese filming studio.
-The filming period of this film took five months to complete.
-While still in pre-production, Yuen Woo Ping and some of his workers took more than four months to scout for possible filming locations.
-They finally chose Yellow Mountain, Hukou Waterfall of the Yellow River and the traditional Anhui hui-style residences.
-Yuen Woo Ping preferred to shoot their original structure rather than building it in sound stages, which may look fake.
+True Legend began shooting in the mountainous region in a suburb of Beijing on August 28, 2008.
+Filming wrapped up in late January 2009.
+The set of the scene in which Su Can saves the prince broke a record for the largest set ever built inside a Chinese filming studio.
+The shooting lasted five months.
+While still in pre-production, Yuen and his staff took more than four months to scout for possible shooting locations.
+They eventually selected Huangshan, the Hukou Waterfalls, and traditional Hui-style residences in Anhui.
+Yuen preferred to shoot the film in their original buildings instead of in replicas in sound stages.